araichev/mustaching/docs/introduction.rst

     :alt: chart

 Smacks of `plain text accounting <http://plaintextaccounting.org/>`_ but is limited to single-entry transactions and focuses only on income and expenses.
-For full-feature double-entry bookkeeping in Python, use a different library, such as `beancount <https://bitbucket.org/blais/beancount/overview>`_.
+For full-featured double-entry bookkeeping in Python, use a different library, such as `beancount <https://bitbucket.org/blais/beancount/overview>`_.

 Installation
 =============
-- Using Pipenv, do ``pipenv install git+https://github.com/araichev/mustaching#egg=mustaching``
-- Alternatively, using Pip and a virtual environment, do ``pip install git+https://github.com/araichev/mustaching``
+``pip install mustaching``

 Usage